henderson92/learning.oracle/README.md

 # learning.oracle
-Projetos do LivroIntrodução a Data Science
+Projetos do Livro Introdução a Data Science